-Superstition Fire & Medical District members are required to conduct themselves in a highly self-disciplined manner, obeying the SFMD Policies and Procedures, Code of Conduct, and Declaration of Ideals.
-In situations where members do not adhere to these expectations, supervisors will take the necessary action to correct the problem.
+Superstition Fire & Medical District members are required to conduct themselves in a highly selfdisciplined manner, obeying the SFMD Policies, Procedures, and guiding documents.
+The scope of this policy outlines the different corrective/disciplinary actions within SFMD's progressive discipline process.
+In situations where members do not adhere to these expectations, supervisors, with guidance from Human Resources, are expected to take the necessary action(s) to correct the problem.